 “An important factor in relocating the sawmill to its current location 60 years ago was concentrating all operations at one site.
 The synergy between the different functions across the whole mill site is still important today,” emphasises Antti Waajakoski, Director at UPM Kaukas sawmill.

 However, the significance of the Saimaa water system and the Saimaa Canal to Kaukas sawmill has decreased.
 Nowadays, most of the wood transported via Lake Saimaa and the canal is for the pulp mill.
-Until the 1980s, a third of logs were floated to the pulp mill and lifted straight out of the water into the debarking plant.
+Until the 1980s, a third of logs were floated to the sawmill and lifted straight out of the water into the debarking plant.

 Kaukas: The largest of UPM’s sawmills

 UPM operates four sawmills in Finland.
 According to Waajakoski, all of them are needed, because pulpwood cannot be sourced from the forest for pulp production alone — there must be a use for the logs, too.

 “Concentrated operation is profitable.
 The sawmills expand as UPM increases pulp production,” explains Waajakoski.